syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Data-Adaptors.md

 </table>

-Note: Grid Properties has more priority than Data Annotation.
+N> Grid Properties has more priority than Data Annotation.
 For Instance, if `DisplayName` Attribute is set to a Field in Grid Model class and also we set different value to the respective Grid Columns property `HeaderText`, then the value of `HeaderText` property will be considered and shown in Grid header.

 The following code example shows how data annotation works in Grid Control.